 Lamb Goulash is a typical dish of Hungarian cuisine, but also loved in many other countries.
-The original recipe uses beef, but in this version we use lamb for an extra touch of flavor.
-The meat is slowly cooked together with onions, peppers, hot chili and tomato sauce, enriched with vodka and white wine which give the dish a unique taste.
-Paprika gives the goulash its color and intense flavor.
-Served with soft polenta, Lamb Goulash is a true comfort food that warms the heart during colder days.
+Its original recipe calls for beef, but in this version, we will use lamb for an extra touch of flavor.
+The meat is slowly cooked with onions, peppers, hot chili, and tomato sauce, enriched with vodka and white wine that give a unique taste to the dish.
+The paprika gives goulash its intense color and flavor.
+Served with soft polenta, Lamb Goulash is a true comfort food that warms the heart on colder days.

-Coat the lamb in flour, brown it in oil, then add the wine
+Dredge the lamb in flour and brown it in oil, then deglaze with wine

-When browned, add the sliced onions, julienned peppers, the chili pepper and 1 small shot of vodka
+Once browned, add sliced onions, julienned peppers, chili, and 1 shot glass of vodka

-Salt and pepper, sprinkle generously with paprika, add one cup of tomato sauce and top up with broth just to cover
+Season with salt and pepper, sprinkle generously with paprika, add a cup of tomato, and cover with broth

 Stir and cook over low heat for about 2 hours